matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 </Extension>
 ```

 Voila!
-Now we have a working image browser.
+Now we have a working image browser that's driven using *Xamarin.Forms*!

 ## Summary

+Creating our user interfaces in Xamarin.Forms for our Visual Studio Mac extension has huge benefits.
+It's much to build UIs with XAML, we get to used lovely MVVM architecture and Xamarin.Forms is much better documented than Xwt.

+Unfortunately, this methodology is not without it's issues.
+As more extension developers start using this technology, it's that many extension developers will bundling and loading their own Xamarin.Forms binaries, resulting in assembly loading race conditions and versioning mis-matches.
+This causes big problems issues in Visual Studio for Mac, often causing instability in the core product.

- * We need to make an official Visual Studio Mac Xamarin.Forms extension to prevent multiple calls to Forms.Init() and potential assembly version conflicts.
+In the future, we will need an official Visual Studio Mac Xamarin.Forms extension to prevent multiple calls to Forms.Init() and potential assembly version conflicts.
- * My